-63 During the active period of talks, which began in December 2002, there were working groups focused not only on the TCA terms and proliferation issues but also on Iran's human rights record, Iran's efforts to derail the Middle East peace process, Iranian-sponsored terrorism, counternarcotics, refugees, migration issues, and the Iranian opposition PMOI.
-64 "Iran Nuclear Deal: The EU's Billion-Dollar Deals at Risk," BBC News, May 11, 2018.
+62 During the active period of talks, which began in December 2002, there were working groups on the trade agreement terms, proliferation, human rights, Iran-sponsored terrorism, counternarcotics, refugees, migration issues, and the Iranian opposition PMOI.

+^{63 &}quot;Iran Nuclear Deal: The EU's Billion-Dollar Deals at Risk," BBC News, May 11, 2018.

-- Buses.
-Scania of Sweden, which is owned by Volkswagen, established a factory in Iran to supply the country with 1,350 buses, but the venture apparently has stopped operating.
-Volvo halted truck assembly in Iran in 2018. - Other Industry.
-German industrial giant Siemens signed an agreement in March 2016 with Iranian firm Mapna to transfer technology to produce gas turbines in Iran, and other contracts to upgrade Iran's railways.
-Siemens said in late 2018 that it would pursue no new Iranian business.
+- Other Industry.
+German industrial giant Siemens said in late 2018 that it would pursue no new Iranian business.
 Italy's Danieli industrial conglomerates and Gruppo Ventura have exited the Iranian market. - Banking.
-Among the major banks exiting the Iran market are: DZ Bank and Allianz of Germany; Oberbank of Austria; and Banque Wormser Freres of France.
-In July 2018, at U.S. request, Germany's central bank (Deutsche Bundesbank) introduced a rule change that blocked Iran's withdrawal of \$400 million in cash from the Europaische-Iranische Handlesbank (EIH), which is partly owned by Iran and has often partnered on transactions with the Bundesbank.
-EIH has also reportedly continued to allow Iran to conduct currency conversions Iran needs to move money around the world.
-(EIH was "de-listed" from sanctions by the United States to implement the JCPOA, but was relisted on November 5, 2018.)65 - Energy.
-No EU state has bought Iranian oil since U.S. energy sanctions went back into effect in November 2018.
-Total SA has exited a nearly \$5 billion energy investment in South Pars gas field, transferring its stake to its joint venture partner, China National Petroleum Corporation.
-OMV of Austria has announced it would halt energy development work.
-Still active are a \$3 billion deal to build solar power plants in Iran by Norway's Saga Energy (Norway is not in the EU), and Italy's FS \$1.4 billion agreement to build a high speed railway between Qom and Arak. - Shipping.
+Among the major banks that publicly announced exiting the Iran market are: DZ Bank and Allianz of Germany; Oberbank of Austria; and Banque Wormser Freres of France.
+In July 2018, at U.S. request, Germany's central bank blocked Iran's withdrawal of \$400 million in cash from the Europaische-Iranische Handlesbank (EIH), which is partly owned by Iran.64 - Energy.
+No EU state is known to have bought Iranian oil since U.S. energy sanctions went back into effect in November 2018.
+Total SA of France exited a nearly \$5 billion energy investment in South Pars gas field. - Shipping.
 Hapag-Lloyd of Germany and Denmark's AP Moller-Maersk have ceased shipping services to Iran. - Telecommunications.
-Germany telecommunications firm Deutsche Telekom announced in September 2018 that it would end its business in Iran. - Flights.
-Although air service is not subject to U.S. sanctions, Air France and British Air announced in September 2018 that they would cease service to Iran due to lack of demand.
-Further flights have been suspended in connection with the COVID-19 pandemic of 2020. - Rhum Gas Field.
+Germany telecommunications firm Deutsche Telekom announced in September 2018 that it would end its business in Iran. - Rhum Gas Field.
 One project, the Rhum gas field in the North Sea that is partly owned by Iranian Oil Company (a subsidiary of NIOC), has been able to continue operating.
-In part because the field supplies about 5% of Britain's demand for natural gas, in October 2018, the Trump Administration renewed the license of BP and Serica Energy to continue providing goods and services to the field, despite the Iranian involvement in the project.66
+In part because the field supplies about 5% of Britain's demand for natural gas, in October 2018, the Trump Administration renewed the license of BP and Serica Energy to continue providing services to the field.65